Gary McPherson

 Gary Dan McPherson (July 5, 1936 – December 5, 2018) was an American college basketball coach.
 A native of Cass, West Virginia, McPherson led the VMI Keydets for five seasons before working as a West Virginia men's basketball coach for twenty years.
 He was also the head coach for the Alderson Broaddus Battlers in nearby Philippi for two seasons.

 Early life

 McPherson graduated from Green Bank High School (now known as Pocahontas County High School) in 1954 and attended college at Washington & Lee University.
 During his time at W&L, McPherson played on the football team, which at the time was competing in the Southern Conference, and earned a liberal arts degree.

 Coaching career

 Immediately following his graduation from Washington & Lee, McPherson began coaching for Bluestone High School in Skipwith, Virginia.
 He was the school's head football and basketball coach.
-Three years later McPherson left for Ferrum Junior College where he headed the Panther's basketball program for two seasons.
+Three years later McPherson left for Ferrum Junior College where he headed the Panthers' basketball program for two seasons.